3D printing: 1980s

 Early additive manufacturing equipment and materials were developed in the 1980s.

 In April 1980, Hideo Kodama of Nagoya Municipal Industrial Research Institute invented two additive methods for fabricating three-dimensional plastic models with photo-hardening thermoset polymer, where the UV exposure area is controlled by a mask pattern or a scanning fiber transmitter.

 He filed a patent for this XYZ plotter, which was published on 10 November 1981.
 (JP S56-144478).

-His research results as journal papers were published in April and November in 1981.
+His research results as journal papers were published in April and November 1981.

 However, there was no reaction to the series of his publications.
 His device was not highly evaluated in the laboratory and his boss did not show any interest.
 His research budget was just 60,000 yen or $545 a year.
 Acquiring the patent rights for the XYZ plotter was abandoned, and the project was terminated.

 A US 4323756 patent, method of fabricating articles by sequential deposition, granted on 6 April 1982 to Raytheon Technologies Corp describes using hundreds or thousands of "layers" of powdered metal and a laser energy source and represents an early reference to forming "layers" and the fabrication of articles on a substrate.

 On 2 July 1984, American entrepreneur Bill Masters filed a patent for his computer automated manufacturing process and system (US 4665492).
 This filing is on record at the USPTO as the first 3D printing patent in history; it was the first of three patents belonging to Masters that laid the foundation for the 3D printing systems used today.

 On 16 July 1984, Alain Le Méhauté, Olivier de Witte, and Jean Claude André filed their patent for the stereolithography process.
 The application of the French inventors was abandoned by the French General Electric Company (now Alcatel-Alsthom) and CILAS (The Laser Consortium).
 The claimed reason was "for lack of business perspective".